-Culture of remembrance
+Culture of remembrance.
+Part One

 "Dhikr" or "Zikr" is an Arabic word, meaning the highest state in which an individual can submit himself in the will of his Creator (Almighty), in other words it relates with remembrance of something.
 Dhikr is not just associated with Islam or one of its branch – Sufism but with all other religions as well.
 However, Dhikr became popular with the advent of Sufism from seventh century till late sixteenth century.
 From centuries, the Sufi culture contributed in reshaping the form of Dhikr and adorned it with their ideology.
 Sufi culture is still trending in the contemporary period as well but I will prefer calling it Universal Sufism or Modern Sufism.
 Through Dhikr one can enable itself to meet its Creator (Almighty) virtually in a divine manner.